Melitaea didyma: Biology

 The larvae feed on various plants, including Linaria, Plantago lanceolata, Veronica, Centaurea jacea and Digitalis purpurea.

 Distribution

 It is found in southern and central Europe, North Africa, the Middle East, central Asia and Siberia.
 It is absent from northern Europe (England, Ireland, northern France, Germany, Poland and Scandinavia).

 Habitat

 Melitaea didyma prefers flowery and grassy areas, meadows and roadsides.

 Subspecies

-The species is divided into the following subspecies:
+The species has been divided into many putative subspecies or named forms, some of which are: